 Talking with a neutral person can give you the perhaps rare time and space to look at certain aspects of life that you are anxious about or may, for whatever reason, have become problematic.
 I believe that all individuals are unique, and therefore no one approach to counselling can fit everyone.
 As an Integrative Counsellor, I have developed a blend of approaches drawn from across psychological theories.
 At the heart of my practice is the belief that we are all looking for meaning in our lives.

 As a Registered Member of the British Association of Counselling and Psychotherapy, I work to their Ethical Framework.
 I am particularly drawn to their values of counselling that include “facilitating a sense of self that is meaningful to the person(s) concerned within their personal and cultural context.”
 (BACP 2018) Everyone in some way is striving to find meaning to their lives and I consider it important for people to find their own truth.
+This may or may not come from an individual’s spiritual beliefs.

 How I currently offer counselling sessions